mnkhouri/mnkhouri.github.io/_posts/2022-02-23-slow-wifi-at-home.md

 1. 2.4Ghz penetrates walls / common building materials better than 5GHz
 1. Combine facts 1+2+3, and you will see that in a dense place (like your apt complex) 2.4GHz is going to be incredibly congested.
 Some channels on 5GHz may be congested as well

+## Footnotes

-[^1] Throughout this post, I will use the term "Wi-Fi", which is a trademarked name of a family of wireless network protocols based on the IEEE 802.11 family of standards.
+[^wifi-vs-wlan]: Throughout this post, I use the term "Wi-Fi", which the trademarked name for a family of wireless network protocols based on the IEEE 802.11 family of standards.
 The generic term for a the network created using Wi-Fi is a Wireless LAN (WLAN).
 [Read more on Wikipedia](https://en.wikipedia.org/wiki/Wi-Fi).